aantron/better-enums/doc/tutorial/1-hello-world.md

 Congratulations, you have just created your first Better Enum!

-%% description = Introductory Better Enums tutorial.
+%% description = Introductory Better Enums tutorial - a simple, but complete, Hello World program.